chromeos/chromeos.dev/pages/en/linux/linux-on-chromeos-faq.md

 ## What architecture works on my system?

-Since everything is all native code execution, it depends on the device you have.
+Since everything is all machine code execution, it depends on the device you have.

 If you don't know what device you have, you can find this out in two different ways: